CA cares about your privacy

 Privacy Shield (CA as Processor)

-If you have a complaint about CA’s use of your data under the Privacy Shield Framework see Q12 “What do you do if I have a question or a complaint regarding how CA is handling your personal data?” for information on what to do.
+If you have a complaint about CA’s use of your data under the Privacy Shield Framework, see Q11 “What should you do if you have a question or a complaint regarding how CA is handling your personal data?” for information on what to do.

-CA’s participation in the Privacy Shield Framework applies to all personal data that it receives from the EEA which is processed by CA as a data processor.
+CA’s participation in the Privacy Shield Framework applies to all personal data that it receives from the European Union and Switzerland which is processed by CA as a data processor.
 It excludes HR data.

 Standard Contractual Clause (CA as Processor)